One thing is for sure — the world is changing fast. Companies need to adapt, innovate and deliver value faster than ever before.

 - Leadership

-A project manager needs high levels of planning, collaboration, coordination and organisation to create a successful project.
-Talented project managers are also leaders who know when to bring the right people together at the right time to achieve the right results.
+Talented project managers are also leaders who know when to bring the right people together at the right time to achieve the right results, and developing strong leadership skills through formal education, such as a Master of Project Management, and hands-on experience is essential for success in this field.

-The use of AI technology and more adaptive ways of working are also emerging.
-A willingness to embrace new technologies is what will set you apart as a project manager.
-It’s important to constantly be learning in this role.
+The emergence of AI technology and more adaptive ways of working are transforming how projects are planned and executed.
+Project management tools are becoming more sophisticated, offering advanced features for everything from time management to managing risks.
+A willingness to embrace these new technologies is what will set you apart as a project manager and help you gain exposure to new opportunities.
+It's crucial to constantly be learning and acquiring new skills to navigate this evolving environment effectively.

-How to become a project manager in Australia
+How to become a project manager in Australia: Step by step

-To become a project manager in Australia, you typically need a qualification in project management.
+To become a project manager in Australia, you typically need to obtain relevant project management qualifications, which may include formal training and education.
 “To be a good project manager requires a solid background in the theory behind project management.
 You need an understanding of the various ways in which project management can be undertaken,” Hughes says.

 Studying a Master of Project Management will offer you:

-“The demand for skilled project managers has been high for years,” says a representative from The Australian Institute of Project Managers (AIPM).
+“The demand for skilled project managers has been high for years, with project management jobs offering growing opportunities in the project management world,” says a representative from The Australian Institute of Project Managers (AIPM).

 And Hughes agrees.
 “Most of the professional project organisations predict that there will be insufficient project managers for the number of future roles.”